askay/coding_standards_setup/README.md

 # Set up
 1. Download this project locally.
 2. Configure the file clang-format to your liking.
+(Note the lack of the period prefix.)
 Please refer to http://clang.llvm.org/docs/ClangFormatStyleOptions.html for more information on configuring this file.
+You really ought to do this—my tastes and yours likely diverge.
 3. Then from the project you want to set up:

 	[path to]/coding_standards_setup/prep.rb